- Home to DLR

 You must be able to accept cookies and allow pop-ups.

-Download the How to File an Unemployment Insurance Claim brochure (available below in Adobe PDF format in both English and Spanish) containing instructions on options for filing a claim for unemployment benefits.
+Download the How to File an Reemployment Assistance Claim brochure (available below in Adobe PDF format in both English and Spanish) containing instructions on options for filing a claim for reemployment assistance benefits.

-How to File an Unemployment Insurance Claim brochure in English
+How to File an Reemployment Assistance Claim brochure in English

-How to File an Unemployment Insurance Claim brochure in Spanish
+How to File an Reemployment Assistance Claim brochure in Spanish